codacy-badger/GFacialRecognition_RaspPi3B/README.md

 my own Facial Recognition implementation using SVM and PCA on a Rasp Pi 3B chip

+This branch is for my code to run in macOS in order to test and development.

 ## environment

 - macOS 10.12.6 + PyCharm